• Skip to main content

 Example of Integrated Accounts

-Anita Enterprises operates an integrated system of accounting.
-You are required to make journal entries for the following transactions:
+Alex Enterprises operates an integrated system of accounting.
+Pass required journal entries for the transactions listed below:

 1. Raw material purchased (50% on Credit) Rs.
 3,00,000/-